-The MDPIM Canadian Equity Pool and MDPIM US Equity Pool "Series A" units are available to all qualified investors.
-These units are closed to new subscribers.
-Investors holding "Series A" units of these Funds are allowed to hold their units, as well as subscribe for additional "Series A" units of the Funds.
+"Series A" units are available to all MD Management Ltd. clients who are qualified eligible investors.
+The MDPIM Canadian Equity Pool and MDPIM US Equity Pool "Series A" units are closed to new subscribers.
+Investors holding "Series A" units of MDPIM Canadian Equity Pool and MDPIM US Equity Pool are allowed to hold their units, as well as subscribe for additional "Series A" units.

-"Series D" units are available to all MD Management Ltd. clients who are qualified eligible investors and who have an MD Direct TradeTM account with MD Management Ltd.
+"Series D" units are available to qualified investors who acquire securities through an order execution only trading platform approved by MD Management Limited.